microsoft/playwright/docs/src/locators.md

 ### Filter by child/descendant

-Locators support an option to only select elements that have a descendant matching another locator.
+Locators support an option to only select elements that have or have not a descendant matching another locator.
 You can therefore filter by any other locator such as a [`method: Locator.getByRole`], [`method: Locator.getByTestId`], [`method: Locator.getByText`] etc.

 ```html card
 <ul>